taylorhackbart/MERN-CRUD/README.md

 # MERN CRUD TEMPLATE

 ## Description
 I have created a MERN CRUD template that pushes a simple text string to a Mongo Database.
 Once the text has been submitted, the form area clears and the text appears below the text box.
-It is a simple app that allows users to easily begin their React apps with routing set up to Robo3T(local) and MongoAtlas(deployed)
+It is a simple app that allows users to easily begin their React apps with routing set up to Robo3T(local) and MongoAtlas(deployed).
+Feel free to try out my app <a href="https://mern-crud-template.herokuapp.com/" > here </a>

 ## Usage
 Below is the basic usage for this app: